 Home Rule had, in the light of Ulster's obvious refusal, been modified into a separate agreement for six predominantly Protestant Ulster counties (Antrim, Armagh, Down, Fermanagh, Derry/Londonderry and Tyrone) and a to-be-decided solution for "the South".
 This came in late 1921 when the Anglo-Irish Treaty created the Irish Free State out of the 26 remaining counties, ruled by the Dáil Éireann.

-While a democratic majority accepted the treaty as the lesser evil, hard-line nationalists saw it as a sell-out.
-The Irish Civil War between the IRA and the Free State Forces followed, leading to more bloodshed and especially more executions than the Easter Rising.
+So Ireland was divided - with the agreement of the nationalistic negotiators.
+And while a democratic majority accepted the treaty as the lesser evil, hard-line nationalists saw it as a sell-out.
+The Irish Civil War between the IRA and the Free State Forces followed, leading to more bloodshed, and especially more executions than the Easter Rising.
 Only in decades to come was the treaty to be dismantled step-by-step, culminating in the unilateral declaration of a "sovereign, independent democratic state" in 1937.
 The Republic of Ireland Act (1948) finalized the creation of the new state.

 The 1918 elections in the United Kingdom were not only successful for Sinn Féin - the Conservatives secured a pledge from Lloyd George that six Ulster counties would not be forced into Home Rule.
 But a recommendation of 1919 advocated a parliament for (all nine counties of) Ulster and another for the rest of Ireland, both working together.
 Cavan, Donegal and Monaghan were later excluded from the Ulster parliament ... they were deemed to be detrimental to the Unionist vote.
 This in fact established the partition as it continues until today.